-- A survey of psychiatric literature and essays debunking psychology's myths and suppositions on the necessity of integration, exposing the real choice that lays ahead both for the reader if multiple, and for the world of psychology.
+- A manifest, and surveys of psychiatric literature, essays debunking psychology's myths and suppositions on the necessity of integration, exposing the real choice that lays ahead both for the reader if multiple, and for the world of psychology.

 - In all honesty, the root of all things important in the universe is Love.
 When love and sex have become confused from childhood molestation, it can arise to sexual addiction and acting out.
 These are tales meant to help take you on the journey from sex to soul to Higher Self with us.
 Sexually explicit.